 Subsequently, BVCH has conducted regular homeless surveys to gather information on needs with which to do gap analysis updates.
 In 2005, BVCH performed their first "Point-in-Time" count.
-During development of the 2015-19 CP, the City solicited information from local agencies at two city sponsored workshops to ascertain needs for persons at risk of homelessness.
+During development of the 2015-19 CP, the City solicited information from local agencies at two city-sponsored workshops to ascertain needs for persons at risk of homelessness.
 Agencies were asked multiple questions related to homeless needs.
 The most underserved groups, as reported by providers, were the low-income, mentally disabled and homeless.
 Agencies reported housing as the highest rated primary need, transportation as the highest personal need, mental health care as the most pressing health care need, and drug/alcohol abuse assistance as the top family need.
 Several of these also tend to be indicative of a risk of homelessness.

-The 2017 Point-in-Time Count continued to reflect some of the agency workshop results.
-Of the 76 surveys completed during the 2017 homeless survey, unemployment (i.e. low-income) was the highest rated reason for homelessness among both the sheltered and unsheltered homeless.
-Mental illness and physical illness was the second and third (respectively) highest rated reported reason for homelessness among the unsheltered and substance abuse was the second most cited reason for homelessness among the sheltered homeless persons.
+The 2018 Point-in-Time Count continued to reflect some of the agency workshop results.
+Of the 197 person identified as homeless during the 2018 homeless survey, 126 were sheltered and 71 were unsheltered.
+Other than unemployment (typically the highest rated reason for homelessness), substance abuse disorders, serious mental illness, and domestic violence (respectively) were frequently reported contributing factors of homelessness among the sheltered and unsheltered homeless persons.

-The most recent count was done on January 26, 2017.
-In the 2017 count, 76 homeless were identified (sheltered and unsheltered) with 13 adults and no children unsheltered.
-This represents an approximate 25% decrease of identified sheltered and unsheltered homeless persons from 2016 to 2017.
-Veterans represented 1.3% of the homeless population and all were sheltered.
-Eight children were identified in the count, all sheltered.
-Of the total homeless count for both sheltered and unsheltered, 74% were male and 26% female.
-Of homeless households with at least one adult and child, (all were sheltered) 85% were Black, 11% White and 4% American Indian / Alaskan Native.
-Nineteen percent reported being Hispanic.
-Of homeless (sheltered and unsheltered) households without children, 54% were Black, 42% were White and 4% were Asian.
-Four percent reported being Hispanic.
+The most recent count took place on January 25, 2018.
+In the 2018 count, 197 homeless were identified (sheltered and unsheltered) with a total of 99 sheltered and 60 unsheltered adults and 27 sheltered and 11 unsheltered children.
+This represents an approximate 93% increase of identified sheltered and unsheltered homeless persons from 2017 to 2018.
+Of the total homeless count for both sheltered and unsheltered: 55% were male, 45% female, and .5% Gender Non-Conforming; 60% were White, 39% Black, .5% American Indian/ Alaskan Native, and .5% Asian.
+Ninety-six percent reported being Non-Hispanic.